parrt/cs652/projects/vtable.md

 (*(void (*)(Vehicle *))(*v->clazz->_vtable)[Vehicle_start_SLOT])(((Vehicle *)v));
 ```

+Because `Truck` inherits from `Vehicle`, `Vehicle_start_SLOT` and `Truck_start_SLOT` are the same index.

 To my surprise, when I left off the types of the arguments in my typecast, the function call ignored my parameters during execution.
 It must be some sort of compiler optimization.

-In comparison, the other translations are straightforward and easily discernible from looking at the input-output pairs in the test directory.
+In comparison, the other, non-dynamic-dispatch translations are straightforward and easily discernible from looking at the input-output pairs in the test directory.

 ## Tasks